aduud21/heckerbot/README.md

 *Prefix Commands:*

-You may view the prefix commands of the bot by going into the Files of this replit or saying h!help on discord when running the bot
+You may view the prefix commands of the bot by going into the Files of this replit or saying mb!help on discord when running the bot

 *Slash commands:*